Anees-Asghar/stanford-machine-learning-solutions-python/README.md

 ## Setup and Usage

 - Clone this repo to your desktop.
-- Create a new anaconda environment will all the requirements using the following command:
+- Create a new anaconda environment with all the requirements using the following command:

       conda env create -f environment.yml

-- After the new environment is setup, activate it using (windows)
+- After the new environment is set up, activate it using (windows)

       activate machine_learning